kfox/gradus/README.md

 Let's not make this too hard on ourselves...

-* Both cantus and counterpoint in treble clef
+* Both cantus and counterpoint in treble clef, C Major, whole notes, no time sig (or 4/4 if it's easiest)
-* Let's stick with 11 bars as a set to start
+* Let's stick with 11 bars to start (matches the book)
 * Let's provide Cantus Firmus in lower voice only for now (it can also be the upper)
-* First species only, but prepare for the next species
+* First species only, but prepare for the next species when writing the program.

 ### 1.0 and beyond